Introducing Tachyon Explorer

-In our example we will select the question How many of each operating system version are installed?.
+In our example, we will select the question of How many of each operating system version are installed?.

 We choose this question because:

-- We want a question that would get a response from all devices and we'll apply a coverage that selects the devices we want using their FQDN
+- We want a question that would get a response from every device, and we'll apply a coverage that selects the devices we want using their FQDN

 - The question does not return much unnecessary information.